DataBiosphere/data-explorer/README.md

 ### Formatting

-The `/ui` repository is formatted via [Prettier](https://prettier.io/) and adheres to its style enforcements..
+The `/ui` repository is formatted via [Prettier](https://prettier.io/). husky is used to automatically format files upon commit.